Doctor of Public Health (DrPH)

 As the most advanced, professional qualification in public health, the DrPH prepares early- to mid-career domestic and international public health professionals to assume leadership roles in public health policy and practice positions as well as in health services delivery settings.

-The Schoolwide DrPH program is a flexible, part-time program delivered through online and intensive, week-long on-site courses in summer and winter institutes (in June and January respectively).
+The Schoolwide DrPH program is a flexible, part-time program delivered online with the option of taking onsite courses*.
+Students can elect to complete the program fully online with optional week-long onsite courses in summer and winter institutes (in June and January respectively) and/or onsite courses during regular terms to fulfill degree requirements.
 Students are expected to remain in relevant public health employment throughout their studies.

 The DrPH program is built around foundational competencies that focus on leadership, analytical skills, communication, policy, management, and program design and evaluation.
 Instruction is delivered through an integrated sequence of problem-based learning classes that address current public health challenges and provide students with opportunities to apply skills in a close to real-life setting.